 It also provides assistance with the legal costs associated with managing claims that are covered by the policy.

-Why do tradies need to consider it?
+Why do tradies need to consider Public Liability Insurance?

 Unless you’ve got a money tree growing out the back, the financial consequences of a claim could not only put you out of business but jeopardise your personal finances too.
 Public Liability insurance covers your back when things don‘t quite go plan.